 You can find this state’s statute of limitations at the Texas Civil Practice and Remedies Code § 74.251.

-As a general rule, a victim has two years from the date of the negligent act or omission to file suit.
+In Texas, the statute of limitations for medical malpractice stands at two years.
+This means that individuals intending to file a medical malpractice claim must do so within this two-year period from the date of the negligent act, omission, or practice.
 For example, say you were injured due to a doctor’s negligence during a surgery that occurred on April 1, 2019.
 Under the statute of limitations, you have until April 1, 2021, to bring a lawsuit.

 Sometimes, patients receive a course of treatment, and a question usually arises as to when the clock starts running.
 If the patient is receiving a course of treatment, then they have two years from the date treatment is completed.

 Any delay can result in the court dismissing the case.

 The statute of limitations might be too unforgiving in certain circumstances.
 Recognizing that Texas has included exceptions:

 - Minors.
 In Texas, medical malpractice statute of limitations allows minors injured before the age of 12 to file a claim until they reach age 14.
 This exception grants those harmed before 12 years old an extended timeframe to pursue legal action, ensuring they have until age 14 to initiate a lawsuit.
 So, if your child was injured at age 5, he can file suit at any point before age 14.

 - Undiscovered negligence.
 A patient might not have been able to discover the medical negligence within the two-year statute of limitations period.
 In that situation, Texas law gives the patient a “reasonable” amount of time after discovery to get to court and file.